Pointer analysis: Example

+A pointer analysis computes a mapping from pointer expressions to a set of allocation sites of objects they may point to.
+For the above program, an idealized, fully precise analysis would compute the following results:

+(Where X::Y represents the stack allocation holding the local variable Y in the function X.)

+However, a context-insensitive analysis such as Andersen's or Steensgaard's algorithm would lose precision when analyzing the calls to id, and compute the following result:

 Introduction

 As a form of static analysis, fully precise pointer analysis can be shown to be undecidable.
 Most approaches are sound, but range widely in performance and precision.
 Many design decisions impact both the precision and performance of an analysis; often (but not always) lower precision yields higher performance.
 These choices include: